 The Long Center is a 501(c)3 not-for-profit dedicated to broadening the appreciation and enhancing the enjoyment of the cultural arts.

-The Long Center Presents The Legend of Zelda: Symphony of the Goddesses, July 7 at the Long Center.
+The Long Center Presents The Legend of Zelda: Symphony of the Goddesses, July 7 in Dell Hall.

 The Legend of Zelda: Symphony of the Goddesses will feature some big surprises, including an all new movement from Skyward Sword, an updated overture, and the return of a classic that might just make some wishes come true!
 As always, new merchandise is also available in the Zelda Symphony shop.